ChristianSch/ts-caldav/readme.md

 - Credential validation with CalDAV servers
 - Automatic CalDAV endpoint discovery
 - Fetch calendar homes and individual calendars (with color support)
-- List, create (including recurring), and delete events
+- List, create (including recurring), update, and delete events and todos (VTODO)
+- Optional server-side expansion of recurring events into individual occurrences
-- Detect event changes using `getctag` and `etag`
+- Detect changes using `getctag` and `etag`
-- Efficient sync with diff-based event updates
+- Efficient sync with diff-based updates
+- Unified error handling via a single `CalDAVError` type
 - Built for TypeScript, with full type safety

 ## Installation